Request failed with status code 502

 Assets

-You will take a representative sample (out of 200 20000 or 5 million items) that will give you a representative indication (rate which produced expected outputs) of the accuracy of that procedure.
+When testing a control you will take a representative sample (out of 200 20000 or 5 million items) that will give you a representative indication (rate which produced expected outputs) of the accuracy of that procedure.

 Testing